nicolacaze/beyond-the-wall/README.md

 Has a button to start playing with our character displayedand intro message.
 Play button should have an addEventListener() to call removeSplashScreen(), buildGameScreen() and startGame():

 - gameScreen
-When game is over removeGameScreen(), buildGameoverScreen() should be called.
+When game is over removeGameScreen(), buildGameOverScreen() should be called.

 - gameoverScreen
 Simple <div> element displaying our character with fail message.
 A Play Again button should be displayed.
 When clicked, removeGameoverScreen(), buildGameScreen() and startGame() should be called to start a new game.